wallarm/product-documentation/docs/latest/installation/on-premise.md

 **Network requirements**

 * Allowed outgoing connections to `https://onprem.wallarm.com` with 80 and 443 ports for downloading the license key and the installation/upgrade packages.
 This domain operates from a static IP address and the DNS must also resolve it.
-* A 3-5 level DNS wildcard configured for the instance, such as `*.wallarm.companyname.tld`.
+* A 3-5 level DNS wildcard record configured for the instance, e.g. `*.wallarm.companyname.tld`.
+Ensure that the instance is accessible via these DNS resolutions from any filtering node, browser, or external integration agent.
 * A valid SSL/TLS wildcard certificate (and key) issued from either a trusted or an internal CA. All filtering node instances and browsers must recognize this SSL/TLS certificate/key pair as trusted.

 ### Procedure